AAArena/First-Closed-Doors-Competition/developing/2-YourOwnAlgobot.md

 Change the path to the proper one pointing to your algobot in your local machine.
 Bear in mind the path is relative to where the _AACloud.sln_ is located.
 Do not include the actual _.sln_ file in the path; only the containing folder is expected.

-Make sure you delete the entries corresponding to bots you are not running, making sure the json file remains valid (you need to delete the comma after your algobot's declaration).
+Make sure you delete the entries corresponding to bots you are not running, checking that the _json_ file remains valid (you need to delete the comma after your algobot's declaration).

 ### Stop Gracefully